ZachB123/Wireless-Sensor-Network/README.md

 * Regenerate UML diagrams (Evan) (to make sure diagrams are correct after HW4)

 Documents added:
-* Sequence Diagram of Warp program
+* Sequence Diagram of Warp program. you can view the code in SequenceDiagramCode.txt and find the link there as well.
 * Project Plan describing the team's initial plan for each sprint

 Collaboration: